gitter-badger/carlhicksdotme/about/index.md

 layout: page
 title: "About Carl"
 tags: [about, Jekyll]
-modified: 2014-08-08T20:53:07.573882-04:00
+modified: 2014-08-08T20:53:07.573882-05:00
 comments: false
 image:
   feature:
   credit:
   creditlink:
 ---

 Born in Pittsburgh, PA, Carl was raised in Boca Raton, FL.
-Post undergrad, he worked in the corporate IT space, as consultant, on enterpise middleware solutions, mostly in the midwest.
+Post undergrad, he worked in the corporate IT space, as a consultant, on enterpise middleware solutions, mostly in the midwest.

 ## Some of my skills include: